madetech/learn/core-skills/infrastructure/README.md

   - 2 file storage buckets (or azure blob storage containers)
   - A new user with a set of access credentials that only has permission to retrieve (***not list or modify**) files in **one** bucket
   - Enable request monitoring on the bucket so that the assessor can get the number of HTTP GET requests made to bucket over time.
+  - You will be asked to setup and take down you infa

 ### Bee (Level 3)